PPMTFPlus/PPMTFPlus/README.md

 Synthesized traces in other cities (IST/JK/KL/SP/TKY) can also be generated and evaluated by replacing NY with IS, JK, KL, SP, or TK.

-We plotted Figures 17 and 18 "PPMTF+" in our paper using these files.
+We plotted Figures 16 and 17 "PPMTF+" in our paper using these files.
 See "results/FS/div_FS.xlsx" and "results/FS/utilpriv_FS.xlsx" for details.

 **(6) Experimental Results for Other Synthesizers**